OuhscBbmc/redcap-manual-v1/begin/dashboard.md

 ---
-abstract: Learn how the Record Status Dashboard helps you to qqq.
+abstract: Learn about the Record Status Dashboard helps you to find and edit records in a REDCap project.

 author:
   - name: Lise DeShea